Days of hot weather grip Southern Europe, North Africa - The Boston Globe

-ROME (AP) — Stifling heat kept its grip on much of Southern Europe on Thursday, driving people indoors at midday, spoiling crops, triggering drinking water restrictions, turning public libraries into cooling “climate shelters” and complicating the already difficult challenge firefighters faced battling wildfires.
+ROME — Stifling heat kept its grip on much of Southern Europe on Thursday, driving people indoors at midday, spoiling crops, triggering drinking water restrictions, turning public libraries into cooling “climate shelters,” and complicating the already difficult challenge firefighters faced battling wildfires.

 In many places, forecasters said worse was expected to come.